Paimpalasseri

 Paimpalasseri is a small town in Kozhikode district in the Indian state of Kerala.
-Situated on Kunnamangalam-Nanminda Road or Kappad-Thusharagiri-Adivaram Road and is about 20 km away from Kozhikode city.
-There are two roads starting from Paimpalasseri.
-One is Paimpalasseri-Madavoor mukku road and the other is Paimpalasseri-Pullaloor road.
+It is situated on Kunnamangalam-Nanminda Road or Kappad-Thusharagiri-Adivaram Road and is about 20 km away from Kozhikode city.
+There are two roads starting from Paimpalasseri, the Paimpalasseri-Madavoor mukku road and the Paimpalasseri-Pullaloor road.
 Important educational institutions in Paimpalassery are Madavoor Upper primary school and Paimpalasseri government lower primary school.
-Sri Mahavishnu temple located in Paimpalasseri is the one of the famous temples in Kozhikode district.
+Sri Mahavishnu temple located in Paimpalasseri is one of the temples in Kozhikode district.